 Happy Birthday to You

 Aug.
 23 has produced 12 NHL players over the decades.
 The first was defenseman Percy Traub, who was born on this date in 1896.
-He played in 130 games, over the course of three seasons, with the Blackhawks and Detroit Cougars.
-The most recent was Carl Hagelin, who turns 32 today.
-He scored eight goals and 25 points for the Capitals this past season.
+He played 130 games, over the course of three seasons, with the Blackhawks and Detroit Cougars.
+The most recent was Carl Hagelin, who turns 33 today.